CAT Logo

 We have experimented with new ways of producing compost and treating waste, innovative low-carbon building materials and methods, various types of renewable heat (some more successful than others!), and much more.

-Since 2007, our main research focus has been our Zero Carbon Britain project, which provides a model for how the UK could reach net zero greenhouse gas emissions using technology available today.
+Since 2007, our main research focus has been our Zero Carbon Britain project, which provides a scenario for how the UK could reach net zero greenhouse gas emissions using technology available today.

 Education for all ages